-(P) Rights to Inventions Made Under a Contract or Agreement.
-If the Federal award meets the definition of "funding agreement" under 37 CFR §401.2 (a) and the recipient or subrecipient wishes to enter into a contract with a small business firm or nonprofit organization regarding the substitution of parties, assignment or performance of experimental, developmental, or research work under that "funding agreement." the recipient or subrecipient must comply with the requirements of 37 CFR Part 401.
-"Rights to Inventions Made by Nonprofit Organizations and Small Business Firms Under Government Grants.
-Contracts and Cooperative Agreements," and any implementing regulations issued by the awarding agency.

-(G) Clean Air Act (42 U.S.C.
-7401-7671q.) and the Federal Water Pollution Control Act (33

-(G) Clean Air Act (42 U.S.C.
-7401-7671q.) and the Federal Water Pollution Control Act (33 U.S.C.
-1251-1387), as amended-Contracts and subgrants of amounts in excess of \$150.000 must contain a provision that requires the non-Federal award to agree to comply with all applicable standards, orders or regulations issued pursuant to the Clean Air Act (42 U.S.C.
-7401-7671q) and the Federal Water Pollution Control Act as amended (33 U.S.C.
-1251-1387), Violations must be reported to the Federal awarding agency and the Regional Office of the Environmental Protection Agency (EPA).

-(H) Mandatory standards and policies relating to energy efficiency which are contained in the state energy conservation plan issued in compliance with the Energy Policy and Conservation Act (42 U.S.C.
-6201)

-and Conservation Act (42 U.S.C.
-6201).

-(I) Debarment and Suspension (Executive Orders 12549 and 12689)-A contract award (see 2 CFR 190.220) must not be made to parties listed on the governmentwide Excluded Parties List System in the System for Award Management (SAM), in accordance with the OMB guidelines at 2 CFR 180 that implement Executive Orders 12549 (3 CFR Part 1986 Comp., p.
-199) and 12689 (3 CFR Part 1986 Comp., p.
-235).
-"Debarment and Suspension."
-The Excluded Parties List System in SAM contains the names of parties debarred, suspended, or otherwise excluded by agencies, as well as parties declared ineligible under statutory or regulatory authority other than Executive Orders 12549.

-ecutive Order 12349.
+&lt;sup>1 For example, the Davis-Bacon Act is not applicable to other FEMA grant and cooperative agreement programs, including the Public Assistance Program or Hazard Mitigation Grant Program; however, Sub-Recipient may include the provision in its subcontracts.

-(J) Byrd Anti-Lobbying Amendment (31 U.S.C.
-1352)-Contractors that apply or bid for an award of \$100.000 or more must file the required certification.
-Each tier certifies to the tier above that it will not and has not used Pederal appropriated funds to pay any person or organization for influencing or attempting to influence an officer or employee of any agency. a member of Congress. officer or employee of Congress in connection with obtaining any Pederal contract, grant or any other award covered by 31 U.S.C.
-1352.
-Each tier must also disclose any lobbying with non-Federal funds that takes place in con-nection with obtaining any Federal award.
-Such disclosures are forwarded from tier to tier up to the non-Federal award.
-(K) See § 200.322 Procurement of recovered materials.
+- (F) Rights to Inventions Made Under a Contract or Agreement.
+If the federal award meets the definition of "funding agreement" under 37 CFR § 401.2(a) and the recipient or Sub-Recipient wishes to enter into a contract with a small business firm or nonprofit organization regarding the substitution of parties, assignment or performance of experimental, developmental, or research work under that "funding agreement," the recipient or Sub-Recipient shall comply with the requirements of 37 CFR Part 401, "Rights to Inventions Made by Nonprofit Organizations and Small Business Firms Under Government Grants, Contracts and Cooperative Agreements," and any implementing regulations issued by the awarding agency. - (G) Clean Air Act (42 U.S.C. §§ 7401-7671q.) and the Federal Water Pollution Control Act (33 U.S.C.
+1251-1387), as amended-Contracts and subgrants of amounts in excess of \$150,000 shall contain a provision that requires the non-federal award to agree to comply with all applicable standards, orders or regulations issued pursuant to the Clean Air Act (42 U.S.C. §§ 7401-7671q) and the Federal Water Pollution Control Act as amended (33 U.S.C. §§ 1251-1387).
+Violations shall be reported to the federal awarding agency and the Regional Office of the Environmental Protection Agency (EPA). - (H) Debarment and Suspension (Executive Orders 12549 and 12689)-A contract award (see 2 CFR § 180.220) shall not be made to parties listed on the governmentwide Excluded Parties List System in the System for Award Management (SAM), in accordance with the OMB guidelines at 2 CFR 180 that implement Executive Orders 12549 (3 CFR Part 1986 Comp., p.
+189) and 12689 (3 CFR Part 1989 Comp., p.
+235), "Debarment and Suspension."
+The Excluded Parties List System in SAM contains the names of parties debarred, suspended, or otherwise excluded by agencies, as well as parties declared ineligible under statutory or regulatory authority other than Executive Order 12549. - (I) Byrd Anti-Lobbying Amendment (31 U.S.C. § 1352)-Contractors that apply or bid for an award of \$100,000 or more shall file the required certification.
+Each tier certifies to the tier above that it shall not and has not used federal appropriated funds to pay any person or organization for influencing or attempting to influence an officer or employee of any agency, a member of Congress, officer or employee of Congress, or an employee of a member of Congress in connection with obtaining any federal contract, grant or any other award covered by 31 U.S.C. § 1352.
+Each tier shall also disclose any lobbying with non-federal funds that takes place in connection with obtaining any federal award.
+Such disclosures are forwarded from tier to tier up to the non-federal award. - (J) See 2 C.F.R. § 200.323 Procurement of recovered materials. - (K) See 2 C.F.R. $\S$ 200.216 Prohibition on certain telecommunication and video surveillance services or equipment. - (L) See 2 C.F.R. § 200.322 Domestic preferences for procurements (Appendix II to Part 200, Revised Eff.
+11/12/2020).

-APPENDIX III TO PART 200-INDIRECT (F&A) COSTS IDENTIFICATION AND ASSIGNMENT, AND RATE DETERMINA-TION FOR INSTITUTIONS OF HIGHER EDUCATION (IHE8)

-A. GENERAL

-This appendix provides criteria for identifying and computing indirect (or indirect (F&A)) rates at IHEs (institutions).
-Indirect (F&A) costs are those that are incurred for common or joint objectives and therefore cannot be identified readily and specifically with a particular sponsored project, an instructional activity, or any other institu-tional activity.
-See subsection B.1.
-Definition of Facilities and Administration, for a discussion of the components of indirect (F&A) costs.

-1. Major Functions of an Institution

-Refers to instruction, organized research. other sponsored activities and other institutional activities as defined in this section:

-- a, Instruction means the teaching and training activities of an institution.
-Except for research training as provided in sub-section b. this term includes all teaching and training activities, whether they are offered for credits toward a degree or certificate or on a non-credit hasis, and whether they are offered through regular academic departments or separate divisions, such as a sum-mer school division or an extension division.
-Also considered part of this major function are departmental research, agreed to, university research. and. where - (1) Sponsored instruction and training means specific instructional or training activity established by grant, contract, or cooperative agreement.
-For purposes of the cost principles, this activity may be considered a major function even though an institution's accounting treatment may include it in the instruction function. - (2) Departmental research means research, development and scholarly activities that are not organized research and, con-sequently, are not separately budgeted and accounted for.
-Departmental research, for purposes of this document, is not considered as a major function, but as a part of the in-struction function of the institution. - b.
-Organized research means all research and development activities of an institution that are separately budgeted and accounted for.
-It includes:

-- Sponsored research means all research and development activities that are sponsored by Federal and non-Federal agencies and organizations.
-This term includes activities involving the training of individuals in research techniques (commonly called re-search training) where such activities utilize the same facilities as other research and development activities and where such activities are not included in the instruction func- - (2) University research means all research development activities that are rately budgeted and accounted for by the in-stitution under an internal application of institutional funds.
-University research, for purposes of this document, must be combined with sponsored research under the function of organized research. - c.
-Other sponsored activities means programs and projects financed by Federal and non-Federal agencies and organizations which involve the performance of work other than instruction and organized research.
-Examples of such programs and projects are health service projects and community service programs.
-However, when any of these activities are undertaken by the institution without outside support, they may be classified as other institutional activities. - d.
-Other institutional activities means all activities of an institution except for instruction, departmental research, organized research, and other sponsored activities, as defined in this section; indirect (F&A) cost activities identified in this Appendix paragraph B. Identification and assignment of indirect (F&A) costs; and specialized services facilities described in §200.468 Specialized service facilities of this Part.

-Examples of other institutional activities include operation of residence halls, dining halls, hospitals and clinics, student unions, intercollegiate athletics, bookstores, faculty housing, student apartments, guest houses, chapels, theaters, public museums, and other similar auxiliary enterprises.
-This definition also includes any other categories of activi-ties, costs of which are "unallowable" to Federal awards, unless otherwise indicated in an award

-2. Criteria for Distribution

-- a.
-Base period.
-A base period for distribu-tion of indirect (P&A) costs is the period during which the costs are incurred.
-The base period normally should coincide with the fiscal year established by the institution. but in any event the base period should be so selected as to avoid inequities in the dis- - tribution of costs. b.
-Need for cost groupings.
-The overall objective of the indirect (F&A) cost allocation process is to distribute the indirect (F&A) costs described in Section B. Identification and assignment of indirect (F&A) costs, to
+Please note that the Sub-Recipient alone is responsible for ensuring that all language included in its contracts meets the requirements of 2 C.F.R. § 200.327 and 2 C.F.R.
+Part 200, Appendix II.